Farrukh Fateh Ali Khan

-Farrukh Fateh Ali Khan (December 25, 1952 - September 9, 2003) was a Pakistani musician, who played the harmonium in Qawwali music.
+Farrukh Fateh Ali Khan (25 December 1952 - 9 September 2003) was a Pakistani musician, who played the harmonium in Qawwali music.
 He was a member of the well-known family of Qawwali musicians, the Qawwal Bacchon ka gharana (Delhi gharana).
 He was the younger brother of Nusrat Fateh Ali Khan, the son of Fateh Ali Khan, the nephew of Mubarak Ali Khan, and the father of Rahat Fateh Ali Khan.

 Biography

 Following the death of Fateh Ali Khan, Nusrat Fateh Ali Khan became the leader of the family qawwali party from 1964 until his death in 1997.
 Farrukh studied music including the harmonium under the tutelage of Nusrat.
 Initially, Farrukh sporadically performed with Nusrat before becoming a permanent member of the qawwali party in 1971.
-Alongside Dildar Hussain, Farrukh was the only performer who remained a permanent member of the Nusrat's qawwali party from 1971 till Nusrat's death in 1997.
+Alongside Dildar Hussain, Farrukh was the only performer who remained a permanent member of Nusrat's qawwali party from 1971 till Nusrat's death in 1997.

 Farrukh played the lead harmonium, and provided accompanying vocals.
-His talent often went unrecognized due to playing in the shadow of the genius that was Nusrat.
-Farrukh had a wealth of musical knowledge and was a central figure in the group, with his incredible virtuosity on the harmonium and his brilliant contributions as the second or sometimes third vocalist.
-His talent to play the harmonium in all scales and his ability to switch a tune at a moment's notice are arguably the best in his profession.
-While accompanying Nusrat to England, he became widely known as Harmonium Raja Sahib (King of the Harmonium).
+His talent often went unrecognized due to playing in the shadow of Nusrat.
+Farrukh had a wealth of musical knowledge and was a central figure in the group, with his virtuosity on the harmonium and his contributions as the second or sometimes third vocalist.
+His talent for playing the harmonium in all scales and his ability to switch a tune at a moment's notice were arguably the best in his profession.
+While accompanying Nusrat in England, he became known as Harmonium Raja Sahib (King of the Harmonium).
 Farrukh also sometimes assisted Nusrat in composing the musical arrangements sung by the party.
+During more than 25 years as a member of Nusrat's qawwali party, Farrukh helped bring qawwali music to international audiences through performances in over 40 countries.

-Farrukh remained a member of the party when his son, Rahat Fateh Ali Khan, took over the leadership of the party after Nusrat's death in 1997.
+Farrukh remained a member of the qawwali party when its leadership was taken over by his son, Rahat Fateh Ali Khan, after Nusrat's death in 1997.
 However, under Rahat's leadership, the party did not continue to perform with the same frequency or in the same configuration as they did with Nusrat at the helm.
-Farrukh Fateh Ali Khan died on September 9, 2003.
+Farrukh Fateh Ali Khan died on 9 September 2003.